Liu Xin (scholar): Librarian

 As a curator of the imperial library he was the first to establish a library classification system and the first book notation system.
 At this time the library catalog was written on scrolls of fine silk and stored in silk bags.
 Liu Xin's Qilüe (七略; "Seven Surveys") has not survived, but it formed the basis for the later bibliographic treatise Yiwenzhi (藝文志; "Treatise on Arts and Letters") in the Book of Han, which acted as a model for later imperial bibliographies.

 As the imperial librarian, Liu Xin both catalogued and annotated or edited ancient texts.
 These projects of his produced what became definitive texts of a number of orthodox canons of Chinese philosophy and history.

 Liu Xin played an important role in the transmission of the Zuozhuan.
-A scholar of the Old Texts school, he was attracted to the Zuozhuans earlier graphical forms, whose inaccessibility deterred the compound exegesis found in the rival Chunqiu commentarial traditions.
+A scholar of the Old Text School, he was attracted to the Zuozhuans earlier graphical forms, whose inaccessibility deterred the compound exegesis found in the rival Chunqiu commentarial traditions.
 In editing the Zuozhuan with the assistance of Yin Xian (尹咸), Liu rearranged the material into chronological order to map more neatly onto the Chunqiu chronicle as the Gongyang and Guliang commentaries did.
 He aimed to have an imperial academician assigned to the work, a crucial bureaucratic step towards canonization in the official orthodoxy.

 Liu's advocacy for the Zuozhuan was controversial in his own day, partly due to its lineage and prior reputation, and partly due to his own approach towards the situation.
 This scholarly dispute is sometimes taken as evidence for a larger dispute about classic texts written using variant scripts.